martinResearch/PyIPOL/readme.md

 ## Wrapping the executable
 The easiest way to create interface to some IPOL code is to call an executable with temporary files.
-We structured the code such that all the code needed to add a new binding remains in a single new python file.
-For example the python code [here](https://github.com/martinResearch/PyIPOL/blob/master/ipol/wrappers/chanvese_segmentation.py) is enough for the chanvese segmentation code binding.

 * get a copy of the repository

 		git clone https://github.com/martinResearch/PyIPOL.git

-* go in the wrappers subdirectory

-		cd PyIPOL/wrappers

-* create a new python file in the wrapper directory with the title of the paper withou spaces or dashes (you can copy one of the existing wrapper to go faster and get the overall structure)

-		cp chanvese_segmentation.py my_paper_title.py

-* modify the  _install() function that downloads the code in the csources subfolder and compiles it, look at the readme in the downloaded code in order to find the compilations instructions and transcript them into the function.
+* copy one of the existing wrapper  PyIPOL/wrappers that does not use cython (no pxd and pyx files)

+* move all the other wrappers in a different folder such that the folder wrapper contain only the new wrapper, which will speedup subsequent tests

+* modify the  content of the files in order to put the right zip file url etc.

-* test the function _install() locally using  (should work if you have copied *chanvese_segmentation.py*):
+* test the installation

-		python your_file_name install

-* create function(s) that take all the possible arguments for the method and calls the executable(s) with these arguments after saving data into temporary files
-* add some example functions
+		PyIPOL$ sudo setup.py install

 * test the PyIPOL installation locally and the examples without beeing in th PyIPOL folder (in order to test the version that is copied in /usr/local/lib/python2.7/dist-packages/ and check that nothing breaks because of wrong relative paths)

-		path/PyIPOL$ sudo python setup.py install
 	 	path/PyIPOL$ cd ..
 		path$  python
 		>>> import ipol
-		>>> from ipol.wrappers import my_paper
+		>>> import ipol.wrappers.my_wrapper_name.examples as ex
-		>>> my_paper.example()
+		>>> ex.example()

 maybe this process could be further accelerated reusing the online demos python codes available [here](http://dev.ipol.im/git/?p=colom/ipol_demo.git;a=summary).

 ## Using Cython

-When the function has be written to take data arrays as input/output it should possible to provide them with data from numpy arrays without copies using the class *ArrayWrapper* defined in the file *_ipol.pyx*.
+follow the same methodology as in the previous section but copy one of the existing wrapper PyIPOL/wrappers that uses cython (with pxd and pyx files)